 Hereditary Syndromes

-DCEG research on hereditary syndromes and cancer has made a significant impact in the following areas:
+DCEG research on hereditary syndromes and cancer has made a significant impact on the clinical management of these and related conditions, as well as informed research on the genetic determinates of cancer in the general population.

-DCEG researchers have identified genes and mutations responsible for hereditary cancer syndromes.
-These findings have had a significant impact on the clinical management of these and related conditions, as well as informed research on the genetic determinants of cancer in general.
 Examples include the discovery of Li-Fraumeni syndrome and the role of p53 (Li and Fraumeni, 1969, 1982; Li et al., 1988; Malkin et al., 1990) and the roles of NF2 in neurofibromatosis type 2 (Rouleau et al., 1993; Trofatter et al., 1993); CDKN2A, CDK4, MITF, and POT1 in hereditary melanoma (Hussusian et al., 1994; Zuo et al., 1996; Yokoyama et al., 2011; Shi et al., 2014); PTCH in nevoid basal cell carcinoma syndrome (Hahn et al., 1996); SUFU in medulloblastoma (Taylor et al., 2002); and T (brachyury) duplication in familial chordoma (Yang et al., 2009).

 Detailed clinical studies of neurofibromatosis type 2 carried out by DCEG investigators revealed heterogeneity of the disease phenotype, changed its clinical management, and informed genetic counseling guidelines (Kaiser-Kupfer et al., 1989; Parry et al., 1994, 1996; Ruttledge et al., 1996).

-DCEG researchers identified the PTCH gene as the cause of nevoid basal cell carcinoma syndrome after discovering a novel chromosome 9q deletion in a patient with the syndrome and conducting genetic linkage and fine-mapping studies (Gailani et al., 1992; Hahn et al., 1996; Chidambaram et al., 1996).
+They identified the PTCH gene as the cause of nevoid basal cell carcinoma syndrome after discovering a novel chromosome 9q deletion in a patient with the syndrome and conducting genetic linkage and fine-mapping studies (Gailani et al., 1992; Hahn et al., 1996; Chidambaram et al., 1996).
 This work set in motion a research effort that recently culminated in the first U.S. Food and Drug Administration-approved biological agent (vismodegib) to target the Hedgehog signaling pathway, a novel therapy for locally advanced and metastatic basal cell carcinoma of the skin.

 DCEG researchers and colleagues published the Concise Handbook of Familial Cancer Susceptibility Syndromes, which has provided a useful reference for clinical recognition and management of these rare but important disorders (Lindor and Greene, 1998; Lindor et al., 2008).